On Nilpotent and Solvable Quasi-Einstein Manifolds: Introduction

-\begin{defn} A quasi-Einstein metric such that $g$ and $X$ are both left-invariant is called totally left-invariant quasi-Einstein. \end{defn} In ~\cite{chen-Liang-Zhu}, Chen-Liang-Zhu show that on compact Lie groups, any quasi-Einstein metric which is left-invariant is totally left-invariant quasi-Einstein.
-However, it is not known whether these two notions are equivalent in the non-compact setting.
-A brief discussion of the case when \( X \) is not left-invariant is included in Section~\ref{subsec B}.\\
+By~\cite[Corollary 2.6]{Lim2020locally}, on an $m$-quasi-Einstein unimodular Lie group \( (G, g, X) \), if both \( X \) and \( g \) are left-invariant, then \( X \) is necessarily a Killing vector field.
+Since all the $m$-quasi-Einstein metrics we construct in this work feature a left-invariant vector field \( X \), we propose a terminology for this subclass of $m$-quasi-Einstein metrics. \begin{defn} An $m$-quasi-Einstein metric $(M,g,X)$ such that $g$ and $X$ are both left-invariant is called totally left-invariant quasi-Einstein. \end{defn} In~\cite{chen-Liang-Zhu}, Chen–Liang–Zhu showed that on compact Lie groups, any left-invariant quasi-Einstein metric is necessarily totally left-invariant.
+Moreover, all examples of gradient $m$-quasi-Einstein metrics on non-compact spaces obtained in~\cite{PETERSEN2022101929} also have the vector field $X$ left-invariant as well.
+However, in the non-compact setting, it is unknown whether these two notions are equivalent.
+A brief discussion of the case when $X$ is not left-invariant is included in Section~\ref{subsec B}.

-We obtain some structural properties of unimodular solvable Lie groups admitting totally left-invariant quasi-Einstein metrics. \begin{thm} Let $(S,g,X)$ be a non-flat unimodular solvable Lie group with totally left-invariant quasi-Einstein metric.
-Then $X$ is in the center of the Lie algebra of $S,$ and $S$ has one-dimensional center. \end{thm}

-This implies that every non-flat and totally left-invariant quasi-Einstein unimodular solvable Lie group has exactly two Ricci eigenvalues: the Ricci curvature is positive along the center and equal and negative in all other directions.
-Such a Lie group is not Einstein, but is, in a sense, close to being one.
-By applying this result along with Kirillov’s well-known lemma on nilpotent Lie groups with one-dimensional center, we obtain a structure theorem for totally left-invariant quasi-Einstein nilpotent Lie groups.

-\begin{thm} Suppose $N$ is a non-Abelian nilpotent Lie group with totally left-invariant quasi-Einstein metric.
-Then \begin{enumerate}[i)] \item the Lie algebra $\fn$ of $N$ has the following structure: